inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_api.md

 : The number of seconds that the browser should cache preflight request results.
 Supported only for HTTP APIs.

 `created_date`
-: The timestamp when the API was created.
+: The timestamp when the API is created.

 `description`
 : The description of the API.